dunn/videos-to-gif/readme.md

 ### What does it do?

-Given any number of video files and matching subtitle files it will generate gifs for every single line of dialogue
+Given any number of video files and matching subtitle files it will generate gifs for every single (complete) line of dialogue.

 ### How do I use it?

 install pre-reqs on your machine:
 * ffmpeg
-* imagemagick or graphicsmagick

 install requirements: